CbcWestwolf/infoschema_perf/README.md

   view        Prepare and test view

 Flags:
-      --db_cnt int         The number of databases to create (default 3) --db_prefix string   The prefix of the database name (default "info_test") -h, --help               help for infoschema_perf
+      --db_end int         The end of databases to create (default 3) --db_prefix string   The prefix of the database name (default "info_test") --db_start int       The start of databases to create -h, --help               help for infoschema_perf
-      --host string        The host of the database (default "127.0.0.1") --port int           The port of the database (default 4000) --stdout             Whether to print the result to stdout --thread int         The number of threads to use (default 4) --time string        The duration of the test. (default "60s") --user string        The user of the database (default "root")
+      --host string        The host of the database (default "127.0.0.1") --port int           The port of the database (default 4000) --stdout             Whether to print the result to stdout --thread int         The number of threads to use (default 8) --time string        The duration of the test. (default "60s") --user string        The user of the database (default "root")